 - Readable terms and conditions, return policy, shipping FAQ

-One of the worst things you can do on your eCommerce website is redirect on checkout.
+One of the worst things you can do on your eCommerce website is redirecting your customers when they’re ready to check out.
 Your customers choose to shop online because of convenience.
 Adding the extra step of an off-site checkout makes it more difficult for them to complete their purchase.
 Shoppers will not wait.
 A redirect to pay process also brings up security concerns.
-Switching domains and seeing a new page for checkout can cause confusion for less tech savvy customers and lead them to bail on their purchase.
+Switching domains and seeing a new page for checkout can cause confusion for less tech-savvy customers and lead them to bail on their purchase.

 The instant killer of eCommerce sales is a checkout that has a million fields.
-Only ask for necessary details at checkout.
-If you’re taking customer through 4 or 5 steps to buy something off your website, you’re asking for too much information.
+Skip the distractions on your eCommerce website and focus on a simple customer checkout experience by only asking for necessary details at checkout.
+If you’re taking customers through four or five steps in order to purchase, you’re asking for too much information.
 Your goal is to get your customer to complete a purchase.
 You can ask for additional info after the payment is complete.
 These are the main elements of a successful checkout:

 - Shopping cart/bag review